SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/CurlCommand.md

   (e.g. `file:///etc/passwd`, `dict://`, `gopher://`) is rejected before curl runs, because such a value would make curl read a local file or reach an internal service.
 This guard is on by default; a scheme the author writes *literally* in the template is still allowed (it is your intent, not injection).
 Set `"allowSchemeInjection": true` to disable the guard and fully open the node back up.
-Note the guard checks the **scheme only** — it is not a host or IP allowlist, so it does not by itself stop a substituted `http://169.254.169.254/...` SSRF; keep building the host portion of any URL from values you control, or enable the opt-in address guard described below.
+Note the guard checks the **scheme only**; it is not a host or IP allowlist, so it does not by itself stop a substituted `http://169.254.169.254/...` SSRF; keep building the host portion of any URL from values you control, or enable the opt-in address guard described below.
 * **`blockOptionInjection` guards leading-`-` and `@file` injection (separate, opt-in).** The scheme guard handles